Arthur Kill Terminal

 How does Arthur Kill Terminal contribute to emissions reductions?

-Most importantly, AKT will support the timely and efficient installation of thousands of megawatts of offshore wind energy capacity in the region, which will displace aging fossil fuel-based generation and the negative environmental impacts from fossil fuel energy generation.
+Most importantly, AKT will support infrastructure needs in the region.
 AKT is also designed with energy efficiency in mind: AKT’s warehouse is designed to achieve LEED gold certification, and the port will contain on-site solar energy, battery storage, and electric vehicle charging.
 The port will support the use of electrified port equipment and is designed to be able to provide berthed vessels with shorepower rather than use their engines for power while in port.

 Social Benefits

-How does Arthur Kill Terminal support equity and environmental justice initiatives?
+How does Arthur Kill Terminal support economic and workforce development initiatives?

-Arthur Kill Terminal will support the training, education, employment, economic benefit, and advancement of target populations, disadvantaged communities, environmental justice communities, and people of color by:
+Arthur Kill Terminal will support the training, education, employment, economic benefit, and advancement of disadvantaged communities, youth, students, and job seekers by:

 ■ Working with union labor organizations and local environmental justice organizations in the design and implementation of the project’s Project Labor Agreement (PLA) for construction.

-■ Providing offshore wind and maritime-related education opportunities to students, particularly those from disadvantaged communities.
+■ Providing construction and maritime-related education opportunities to students, community organizations and the general public

 ■ Supporting the efforts of workforce development organizations involved in the training of workers from disadvantaged communities by providing guidance and information on the offshore wind sector and related educational opportunities.